fairlearn/fairlearn/docs/user_guide/mitigation/preprocessing.rst

     CorrelationRemover(alpha=0.5, sensitive_feature_ids=['race_AfricanAmerican'])
     >>> X_transform = cr.transform(X)

-As we can see in the visulization below, not all correlation between 'race_AfricanAmerican' and the other columns was removed.
+As we can see in the visualization below, not all correlation between 'race_AfricanAmerican' and the other columns was removed.
 This is exactly what we would expect with :math:`\alpha=0.5`.